Note: This page contains affiliate links.

 From time to time, I’m asked about which financial products I personally use and which I would recommend to others.
-Below is a list of many of the different financial resources, firms, services, and products that I personally use.
+Below is a list of many of the different financial resources, firms, services, and products I personally use.

 Financial Resources that I Recommend

-The Total Money Makeover – You didn’t really think that I was going to get very far on a financial resource page and mention Dave Ramsey did you?
+The Total Money Makeover You didn’t really think that I would get very far on a financial resource page and mention Dave Ramsey did you?
 Be sure to check out what I have written about Dave Ramsey’s baby steps in previous blog posts.
 I’m a huge fan.
 I give away tons of free copies of his bestselling book, The Total Money Makeover.
 Be sure to check out how you can possibly get your free book from Money Q&A by simply asking a personal finance question!

 Finimpact.com – funding small online businesses is always a hustle.
 However, this can always be easily solved if you try out Finimpact.
 They offer funding solutions for your business through an easy online application.
 The service they offer is connecting you to the top and best-fit matches comprised of funding providers.